guancio/kth-on-rpi2/README.md

 For example this target configuration builds the hypervisor for the beagleboard platform with the trusted application and linux kernel as guests.
 Some specific platforms can also be compiled for simulation on OVP, to do this, remove the comment from SIMULATION_OVP.

+It is important to perform a Make clean

+	make clean

-It is important to perform a Make clean before switching target platform or software, as old lingering object files will lead to bugs and errors.
+before switching target platform or software, as old lingering object files will lead to bugs and errors.

 ## Compiling